Published: April 27, 2021 | Last Updated: June 25, 2024

 Check out this CBC News special on “making actors feel safe performing intimate scenes on set.”

-Taking the responsibility out of the hands of the directors increases the safety of all the individuals involved.
-The coordinators work with closed sets, costuming, and pre-production to plan and monitor actors’ exposure, concerns in compliance with their nudity riders.
+Taking the responsibility out of the directors’ hands increases the safety of all the individuals involved.
+The coordinators work with closed sets, costuming, and pre-production to plan and monitor actors’ exposure and concerns in compliance with their nudity riders.

 What is a nudity rider?